 State contracts can help your local government or school district:

 - Reduce or eliminate the time required to prepare bid specifications;

 - Minimize the time required to identify responsible vendors;

-- Help avoid certain controversies that may arise during the competitive bidding process.
+- Avoid certain controversies that may arise during the competitive bidding process; and

 The Costs of Not Using State Contracts